 If this recipe is new to you, I hope you’ll love it!
 See why it’s been a favorite on the blog since I first posted it in 2017.

 It turns out that banana bread can be perfectly sweetened with bananas only.
 Now, I should specify that this bread is NOT sweet enough to be considered dessert for most of us.
 It is however, perfectly sweetened to be eaten at breakfast or as a snack with a thin (or thick) layer of sunflower seed butter, peanut butter, almond butter, jam and/or margarine/butter.
 Think of it as eating a sweeter version of toasts in the morning.
 I must say, it’s also delicious eaten on its own and it does taste sweeter once it’s cooled off – It’s still delicious eaten warm with melted butter.

 The best part about this recipe, other than the fact that it’s sweetened with fruits, is that it’s highly versatile!
 Here are several variations that have been tried with success:

 - Egg-free (vegan)

 - With or without chocolate chips

 Each variation had slightly different results, but all were perfectly delicious!
-The only noticeable difference was that the egg-free version, the buckwheat version and the all-purpose gluten-free version all raised a little less.
+The only noticeable difference was that the egg-free version, the buckwheat version and the all-purpose gluten-free version all rose a little less.
 Really, it’s not a big deal and it tastes just as good to me and my recipe testers (my old roommate and Shaun of course).
-My number one choice would be to use spelt flour, an egg and olive oil, but it all depends on what I have on hand.
+My go-to version nowadays is the vegan option with whole wheat flour and olive oil, but it all depends on what I have on hand.